hajali-amine/synchronized-databases/readme.md

 # Synchronized Databases

-A mini-project that @AhmedGrati and I worked on during our __Distributed Systems__ workshop at INSAT.
+A mini-project that [Ahmed Grati](https://github.com/AhmedGrati) and I worked on during our __Distributed Systems__ workshop at INSAT.

 ## Problem: